Azulo-app/platform-dao-governance/README.md

-A functional implementation of the Azulo platform DAO governance can be found at https://snapshot.org/#/azulo-test.eth.
+A functional implementation of the Azulo platform DAO governance app can be found at https://snapshot.org/#/azulo-test.eth.

 The Rinkeby DAO-module contract address is: 0x4754E9e9293373210373D2Fc29128F0C5Af14790